2023 RIBA Local Initiative Funding guidance

 Please refer to our FAQ document (PDF) for further information.

-The award of the LIF grant monies will then be made via the next available payment run from the RIBA, depending on the date of receipt of documentation.
+The award of the LIF grant monies will then be made via the next available payment run from RIBA, depending on the date of receipt of documentation.
 Your local RIBA team will be able to monitor this for you and confirm the details.

 Step six: Launch and deliver the project

 Having planned the timings of the delivery, the promotion of your event or activity is critical to its success.
 You may wish to promote your project to members globally or alternatively, limit it to other local members.
-In your 2023 LIF communications plan (Excel), please do not forget to include promotions on RIBA social media channels and the local regions' newsletters.

 Your local RIBA team can also support you in promoting your event on the RIBA website within the What’s On page section.